ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 about the difference from that initial value.
 It could be any timestamp which increases monotonically, and actual value does not matter.

+:type:`ngtcp2_transport_params` contains QUIC transport parameters which is sent to a remote endpoint during handshake.
+All fields must be set.
+Application should call `ngtcp2_transport_params_default()` to set the default values.

 Client application has to supply Connection IDs to `ngtcp2_conn_client_new()`.
 The *dcid* parameter is the destination